 - Ensuring the company can pay all its debts and has more assets than liabilities

 Directors are also subject to duties and potentially liability under other laws, for example the Health and Safety at Work Act 2015.

 In addition to the minimum legal standards, directors are required to meet Recorded Music’s expectations set out below.

 In addition to obligations under the law and constitution, Recorded Music has high expectations of all directors (elected or otherwise) to act in a professional manner in all of their dealings.
 In particular directors are expected to:

-• be committed to, actively support and seek to further Recorded Music’s Vision, Mission and Core Principles, including Recorded Music’s goal to respect and honour Te Ao Māori, and to improve diversity and inclusion both on the Board and across the organization and its wider activities.
+- Be committed to, actively support and seek to further Recorded Music’s Vision, Mission and Core Principles, including Recorded Music’s goal to respect and honour te ao Māori, and to improve diversity and inclusion both on the Board and across the organisation and its wider activities

 These expectations will be summarised in an agreement to be signed by successful directors.
 The Board reserves the right to take appropriate action where these expectations are not met.